watanabed0706/dylans.surf.sessions/README.md

 ## Requirements:
 ### GoPro HERO 11
-  - Other HERO models may work...
+  - Most other HERO models may work...
-    - Most models (11 included) order data, {Z,X,Y}
+    - Models with gpmf in {Z,X,Y} format should work
-    - HERO 6 orders as {Y,-X,Z}
+    - HERO 6 will NOT work; {Y,-X,Z}
-    - Other critical differences may exist to...

 ### Computer with a Debian-Based OS
   - I used ubuntu-server 24.04.1 LTS